HomePhilosophy

 (Cottingham et al, 1984)

 Let’s unpack this passage a little bit.
 Descartes first asks whether he can even be sure that he exists.
-But he then realizes this isn’t in doubt, because if he can convince himself of something then he must exist.
+But he then realizes this is not in doubt because if he can convince himself of something, then he must exist.

 bust rene descartes

-Bust of Descartes at the Palace of Versailles, via Wikimedia Commons.
+Bust of Descartes at the Palace of Versailles.
+Source: Wikimedia Commons.

-He then argues that even if an all-powerful, evil demon tried to deceive Descartes into thinking that he exists when he actually doesn’t, Descartes must exist in order for the demon to try and deceive him in the first place.
-Therefore whenever he thinks, he exists.
+He then argues that even if an all-powerful, evil demon tried to deceive Descartes into thinking that he exists when he actually does not, Descartes must exist in order for the demon to try and deceive him in the first place.
+Therefore, whenever he thinks, he exists.

 Further Points of Discussion Concerning “I Think, Therefore I Am”